-A vertical/horizontal splitter can be pivoted into a vertical position that makes it easier to roll a large log onto it.
+A vertical/horizontal splitter can be pivoted into a upright log splitter position that makes it easier to roll a large log onto it.
 When the large log has been split, the splitter can be returned to a horizontal position to split the larger pieces into smaller chunks.

 It can be towed around in a horizontal position and smaller logs can be split into firewood.

-However, when larger logs are found that are too heavy and large to lift, you can easily pivot the splitter into a vertical position.
+However, when larger logs are found that are too heavy and large to lift, you can easily pivot the splitter into an upright position.

-This is what makes the vertical/horizontal splitter a more versatile option and will most certainly prevent lifting logs that are too heavy with the risk of injury.
+This is what makes the vertical-horizontal wood splitter a more versatile option and will most certainly prevent lifting logs that are too heavy with the risk of injury.

 When it comes to which log splitter is best for you, it largely depends on the size of logs you split on a regular basis.

-If you only split small to medium sized logs you only need a horizontal splitter but if you primarily have larger logs to split or you like the flexibility of having the option on hand when needed, a horizontal/vertical splitter will suit your needs best.
+If you only split small to medium sized logs you only need a horizontal splitter but if you primarily have larger logs to split or you like the flexibility of having the vertical log splitting option on hand when needed, a horizontal/vertical splitter will suit your needs best.